EdmelKun/EdmelKun/README.md

 **`● LIVE`  Physician platform** · *healthcare · US market*
-Several separate product domains behind a single sign-in — the kind of thing that usually fragments into four apps, four logins, and four support queues.
+Several separate product domains behind a single sign-in — the kind of thing that usually fragments into separate apps, separate logins, and separate support queues.
 Keeping identity, permissions, and navigation coherent across all of them is most of the actual work.
 Built with a US-based team, which means most of my design decisions get reviewed while I'm asleep and vice versa; you learn to write a PR description that answers the questions before